amarinjs/sitio/_posts/2019-09-27-Netbrain-basics.md

 ## Runbook Troubleshooting

 ### Runbook Automation (RBA)
 Runbooks are the series of steps that we take to troubleshoot an issue.
-In Netbrain, represents an automated workflow.
+In Netbrain, we document our runbooks to **standarize** our approach to incident solving.

 eg A service on the network becomes unreachable, which steps do you take to troubleshoot this incident?
-Logging information? traceroutes? ping? comparisons between multiple config files?, all of these and more can be automatically performed by Netbrain's runbook so that you can pinpoint the issue much faster.
-Again, reducing MTTR.
+Logging information? traceroutes? ping? comparisons between multiple routing tables? using netbrain all of these take seconds and are much more precise than a human operator.

-These runbooks can define the processes we need, and collect meaningful information throughout its execution.
+These runbooks can define the processes we need, pluse they collects meaningful information throughout its execution.

 ## Qapp